Board of Trustees

 Previously, he served as the Dean of University Libraries at Indiana University and Johns Hopkins University, and held administrative positions in the libraries at Penn State, Notre Dame, and the City University of New York.

-In addition to his service as a member of the OCLC Board of Trustees, Jim is President of the American Library Association.
-He has served on the Council and Executive Board, and was ALA Treasurer during 2010-13.
+Jim was 2017-18 President of the American Library Association.
+He has served on the Council and Executive Board and was ALA Treasurer during 2010-13.
+He has been serving as a member of the OCLC Board of Trustees since he was first elected in April 2009.
 He has served on the Board and as President of the Association of Research Libraries (ARL), on the Board and as Chair of the Research Libraries Group (RLG), on the Board and as Chair of the National Information Standards Organization (NISO), and on the Board of the Digital Preservation Network.
 He is on the Board and has served as Treasurer of the Freedom to Read Foundation, and is on the Board and has served as Treasurer of the Metropolitan New York Library Council (METRO).
 He has also participated on numerous international, national, and state professional committees, and is an active member of the International Federation of Library Associations (IFLA).
 He is a member of the Library Advisory Board of the University of the People.